brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 Add/remove courses

 {: .result }
-Add Course is available from the Courses page.
-I was able to add a course though there is no audio confirmation when a course is added.
-Remove Course does not work consistently.
-Tabbing through the course information does not go to the Remove course from plan link, though this can be accessed via a mouse and there is a visual bookmark indicator.There is no audio confirmation that Course has been deleted-The bookmark icon changes visually, but there is no audio feedback.We need to go back to Course page to remove Course and check if Course has been removed Inconsistent availability of Remove option – On repeated use, sometimes the remove option doesn’t appear either as a button or link and does not work on the dashboard and I had to go to the add courses page and remove the files, another day it appears as a link and works.
+> Add Course is available from the Courses page.
+> I was able to add a course though there is no audio confirmation when a course is added.
+> Remove Course does not work consistently.
+> Tabbing through the course information does not go to the Remove course from plan link, though this can be accessed via a mouse and there is a visual bookmark indicator.
+> There is no audio confirmation that Course has been deleted-The bookmark icon changes visually, but there is no audio feedback.
+> We need to go back to Course page to remove Course and check if Course has been removed Inconsistent availability of Remove option – On repeated use, sometimes the remove option doesn’t appear either as a button or link and does not work on the dashboard and I had to go to the add courses page and remove the files, another day it appears as a link and works.

 ### My Account